 That dreaded topic – taking a flight with a baby/toddler or even going on a long journey with a young child who doesn’t get why they have to be stuck in an area for a length of time, can be quite scary.
 Since we had our little princess we must have brought her on at least 10 plane journeys (short & long haul) and we’ve tried a few tricks to ease up the journey for her more so on us.

-A backpack or a Trunki to stuff all the snacks, stationery and cuddly toy for the trip; it also gives the little one a sense of ownership “it’s mine mummy, not yours” she says so hilarious.
+- A backpack or a Trunki to stuff all the snacks, stationery and cuddly toy for the trip; it also gives the little one a sense of ownership “it’s mine mummy, not yours” she says so hilarious.
 We would get her a Trunki once we stop taking the stroller on our travels, can’t imagine lugging both in and about an airport.
 In case you were wondering what a Trunki is, it’s a hard-case bag with wheels created for kids to even ride on!
-Check out their website here for more info.

-This brings me to my next tip, arrive early to the airport.
-My husband (DH) is one of those who like to arrive just as the plane is about to shut its doors (or he says a 14:45 flight is at 3pm like who else rounds up!) while I, on the other hand could arrive 3 hours early.
-I’m a nervous flyer so I like to avoid anything that could potentially make that worse besides getting through security gates with a child and all the tits bits you come along with can be a little stressful.
-So when we all have to travel I’m on top of the timings, seats booked, online check-in, security, etc. I have to admit I faltered once – we were to fly to Budapest, Hungary and had stopped to have a bite at the terminal since we had time to spare; for some reason the time flew and we had to run to catch the flight.
-DH had it worse he had two small suitcases to run with while I ran with the stroller (the SilverCross Surf is meant to be good for jogging) so I reached the boarding gate first where some people were arguing with the air crew phew!
+- This brings me to my next tip, arrive early to the airport.
+My husband is one of those who like to arrive just as the plane is about to shut its doors (or he says a 14:45 flight is at 3pm like who else rounds up!) while I, on the other hand could arrive 3 hours early.
+I’m a nervous flyer so I like to avoid anything that could potentially make the anxiety worse; besides getting through security gates with a young child and all the tits bits you come along with can be a little stressful.
+So when we all have to travel I’m on top of the timings, seats booked, online check-in, security, etc. I have to admit I faltered once – we were to fly out to Budapest, Hungary and had stopped to have a bite at the terminal since we had time to spare; for some reason the time flew and we had to run to catch the flight.
+DH had it worse he had two small suitcases to run with while I ran with the stroller (the ‘good for jogging’ feature of the SilverCross Surf was put to test!) so I reached the boarding gate first where some people were arguing with the air crew phew!

-Next is paying for a seat – means we get a stretch of seats (watch out for two-seat planes) where little madam gets enough space during sleepy time and a window seat to stare out at buildings, clouds, etc this keeps her occupied for a few minutes at a time.
+- Another tip is to pay for your seats – means we get a stretch of seats (watch out for two-seat planes) where little madam gets enough space during sleepy time and a window seat to stare out at buildings, clouds, etc this keeps her occupied for a few minutes at a time.
 Best to book these seats during ticket purchase.

 When all is said and done, a good walk up and down the aircraft does help.
-My daughter has alot of energy and is always ready to jump off a sofa or dash across a room so this little exercise goes a long way, most times though it ends up being a struggle because she’s never ready to go back to sit.
-We take turns to “stretch our legs” but as I mentioned earlier would not be my favourite thing to do as I would rather stay strapped in my chair until the plane has reached terminal!
+My daughter has tons of energy and is always ready to jump off a sofa or dash across a room so this little exercise goes a long way, most times though it ended up being a struggle because she’s never ready to go back to sit.
+We take turns to “stretch our legs” but as I mentioned earlier that I’m not a fan of flying so walking on a plane would not be my favourite thing to do and would rather stay strapped in my chair until the plane has reached terminal!

-Last life-saver (no more I promise) is a play area at an airport.
+Last life-saver (no more I promise) is a play area at the airport.
 Did I mention Budapest is the most child-friendly city I’ve been to?
-It was such a relief to find this (see pic) at their airport on our return journey home.
+It was such a relief to find this (below picture) at their airport on our return journey home.
 FYI Gatwick airport also has one, a carpeted area with a hanging TV

-I hope you all enjoy my ups and downs of travelling with a little one so watch out for my next post!
+I hope you all enjoy my ups and downs of travelling with a little one, watch out for my next post!